Searching for the neutral triple gauge couplings in the process $\mu^+\mu^-\to \gamma \nu\bar{\nu}$ at muon colliders: Introduction

 In this work, we utilize the process $\mu^{+}\mu^{-}\to\gamma\nu\bar{\nu}$ to study nTGCs induced by 14 dimension-8 operators at muon colliders.
-These nTGCs-induced processes can be classified into the vector boson fusion (VBF) process and the annihilation process $\mu^{+}\mu^{-}\to Z\gamma$, with the subsequent decay $Z\to\nu\bar{\nu}$.
-While previous studies of nTGCs mainly focus on the annihilation process on electron-positron colliders, it is generally believed that at muon colliders, VBF processes will overtake annihilation in cross section once the center of mass energy surpasses a few TeV, due to the logarithmic energy enhancement characteristic of VBF topologies.
+To preserve symmetry, an operator contributing to the nTGCs vertices will at the same time also contribute to other vertices, which includes the $WW\gamma$ coupling.
+Since this coupling is a part of the dimension-8 nTGC operators, the vector boson fusion (VBF) contribution from this coupling is also a NP effect.
+Consequently, we take into account all possible vertices generated by the considered nTGC operators.
+These nTGCs-induced processes can be classified into the VBF process and the annihilation process $\mu^{+}\mu^{-}\to Z\gamma$, with the subsequent decay $Z\to\nu\bar{\nu}$.
+While previous studies of nTGCs mainly focus on the annihilation process on electron-positron or muon colliders~\cite{Senol:2022snc,Durieux:2017rsg,Ellis:2020ljj,Ellis:2025jgt,Fu:2021mub,Jahedi:2022duc,Jahedi:2023myu,Liu:2024tcz}, it is generally believed that at muon colliders, VBF processes will overtake annihilation in cross section once the c.m. energy surpasses a few TeV, due to the logarithmic energy enhancement characteristic of VBF topologies.
 The process $\mu^{+}\mu^{-}\to\gamma\nu\bar{\nu}$ can proceed via $W^{+}W^{-}\to\gamma$ fusion, where the outgoing neutrinos lead to missing energy in the final state.
 This topology is especially promising for probing higher-dimensional operators, particularly at high energies.
 Moreover, since the $WW\gamma$ vertex is present in the SM, interference effects between SM and NP amplitudes may enhance the sensitivity to certain operators.
 The annihilation process $\mu^{+}\mu^{-}\to Z\gamma\to\nu\bar{\nu}\gamma$ has a reconstructible photon and missing energy, with a resonant $Z$ peak of the invariant mass spectrum of missing neutrinos, providing clear signal-background separation.
 In order to disentangle operator contributions and identifying the full nTGCs structure, we will compare the VBF and annihilation channels at muon colliders.
 Studying both channels allows coverage over a wide energy range and helps identify energy-dependent deviations from the SM.